anyscale/templates/templates/intro-services/README.md

 print(send_request("Theodore"))
 ```

-## Monitoring production services
+## Monitor production services

-Along with the monitoring tools that come with workspaces, in services you also get a number of built-in metrics out of the box in the `Metrics` tab.
-This tab includes aggregated metrics across all rollouts for the service (possibly from multiple Ray clusters).
+Along with the monitoring tools that come with workspaces, services provide additional built-in metrics that you can find in the `Metrics` tab.
+This tab includes aggregated metrics across all rollouts for a service, possibly from multiple Ray clusters.

 <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/intro-services/assets/service-metrics.png" height=500px>

-## Configure Service Scaling
+## Configure service scaling

-By default, the service you created has a single replica.
-To change this, set the `num_replicas` argument in the [serve.deployment decorator](https://docs.ray.io/en/latest/serve/configure-serve-deployment.html) as follows in `main.py`.
-For more advanced scaling options, refer to [Serve Autoscaling](https://docs.ray.io/en/latest/serve/autoscaling-guide.html#serve-autoscaling).
+By default, a service has a single replica.
+To change this configuration, set the `num_replicas` argument in the [serve.deployment decorator](https://docs.ray.io/en/latest/serve/configure-serve-deployment.html) as follows in `main.py`.

 ```python
 @serve.deployment(num_replicas=4)